shyakx/Greenov-Africa/EMAILJS_SETUP.md

     </div>

     <div class="footer">
-      <p>This email was sent from the GREENOV LTD website contact form.</p>
+      <p>This email was sent from the Greenov Africa website contact form.</p>
       <p>Please reply directly to {{from_email}} to respond to this inquiry.</p>
     </div>
   </div>